rgyoung6/DBTCShiny/README.md

 2. You can download your desired preformatted NCBI database manually with instructions at [BLAST FTP Site](https://www.ncbi.nlm.nih.gov/books/NBK62345/#blast_ftp_site.The_blastdb_subdirectory) and a list of the available databases at [Index of /blast/db](https://ftp.ncbi.nlm.nih.gov/blast/db/).

 ### Create a custom sequence database to BLAST against
 In addition to the NCBI resources, DBTC can also use custom databases.
-To establish these databases you will requre a fasta file with the desired records with MACER formatted headers.
+To establish these databases you will requre a [Fasta](https://en.wikipedia.org/wiki/FASTA_format) file with the desired records with MACER formatted headers.
 The MACER R package and instructions can be found at either of the two locations:

 [MACER CRAN](https://cran.r-project.org/web/packages/MACER/index.html)